How to Regrow Your Grocery List and Get Free Food

 Surprising Benefits of Growing Garlic Around Your Fruit Trees

 Growing garlic bulbils requires a two-year growing season.
-Plant garlic in areas that you plan to not harvest in short term and allow garlic to grow in its perennial nature to produce garlic bulbil seeds that you can harvest in the spring.
+Plant garlic in areas that you plan not harvest in the short term and allow garlic to grow in its perennial nature to produce garlic bulbil seeds that you can harvest in the spring.

 Growing Garlic as Perennials